-- If you are submitting a paper application, the application components required for SAMHSA applications should be submitted in the following order:
+• If you are submitting a paper application, the application components required for SAMHSA applications should be submitted in the following order:

-- o Face Page (SF-424)

-- Abstract

-- Table of Contents

-- Budget Information Form (SF-424A) - Project Narrative and Supporting Documentation - Attachments - Project/Performance Site Location(s) Form - Disclosure of Lobbying Activities (Standard Form LLL, if applicable) - Checklist - Documentation of nonprofit status as required in the Checklist - Applications should comply with the following requirements: - Provisions relating to confidentiality and participant protection specified in Appendix I of this announcement. - Budgetary limitations as specified in Sections I, II, and IV-5 of this announcement. - Documentation of nonprofit status as required in the Checklist. - Black ink should be used throughout your application, including charts and graphs.
+- Face Page (SF-424) - Abstract - Table of Contents - Budget Information Form (SF-424A) - Project Narrative and Supporting Documentation - Attachments - Project/Performance Site Location(s) Form - Disclosure of Lobbying Activities (Standard Form LLL, if applicable) - Checklist - Documentation of nonprofit status as required in the Checklist - Applications should comply with the following requirements: - Provisions relating to confidentiality and participant protection specified in Appendix I of this announcement. - Budgetary limitations as specified in Sections I, II, and IV-5 of this announcement. - Documentation of nonprofit status as required in the Checklist. - Black ink should be used throughout your application, including charts and graphs.
 Pages should be typed single-spaced with one column per page.
-Pages should not have printing on both sides.
-Pages with printing on both sides run the risk of an incomplete application going to peer reviewers, since scanning and copying may not duplicate the second side.
-Materials with printing on both sides will be excluded from the application and not sent to peer reviewers. - Pages should be numbered consecutively from beginning to end so that information can be located easily during review of the application.
+Pages should not have printing on both sides. - Pages should be numbered consecutively from beginning to end so that information can be located easily during review of the application.
 The abstract page should be page 1, the table of contents should be page 2, etc. The four pages of SF-424 are not to be numbered.
 Attachments should be labeled and separated from the Project Narrative and budget section, and the pages should be numbered to continue the sequence. - The page limits for Attachments stated in Section IV-2.2 of this announcement should not be exceeded. - Send the original application and two copies to the mailing address in Section IV-3 of this document.
 Please do not use staples, paper clips, and fasteners.
 Nothing should be attached, stapled, folded, or pasted.
 You may use rubber bands.
 Do not use heavy or lightweight paper or any material that cannot be copied using automatic copying machines.
-Odd-sized and oversized attachments such as posters will not be copied or sent to reviewers.
-Do no include videotapes, audiotapes, or CD-ROMs. t
+Odd-sized and oversized attachments such as posters will not be copied or sent to review include videotapes, audiotapes, or CD-ROMs. vers.
+Do not